Bob Landsee: Milwaukee Iron

 Landsee was named head coach of the Milwaukee Iron of the AFL on October 13, 2009.

 Jacksonville Sharks

 Landsee had been serving as the line coach of the Jacksonville Sharks of the AFL when he was named the interim head coach of the team after former head coach Les Moss was fired with two games to go in the 2016 season.

 AFL head coaching record

-Personal
+Personal life and death

+Landsee was born in West Allis, Wis., and grew up in Iron Mountain, Mich.
+He married Sharon Dollins on March 21, 1987, and they had two daughters: Sara and Melissa.

+He started a business based in Middleton, Wis., called Watt Savers Inc., which he later sold.
+In 1993, he suffered a brain aneurysm.

-Landsee is the president of the Madison, Wisconsin chapter of the National Football League Alumni.
+Landsee served as president of the Madison, Wis., chapter of the National Football League Alumni.
+He died on January 20, 2024, at his home in Naples, Fla., at the age of 59.